sibtc/django-multiple-user-types-example/README.md

 ## Host this site on dedicated server

-if you want to host this site on a dedicated server:
+if you want to host this site on a dedicated server, contact me at suhailvs@gmail.com:

 * server costs - 5$/month
 * domain name(.com) registration - 10$/year